Sauroctonus

-Sauroctonus ("lizard killer") is an extinct genus of gorgonopsian therapsids who lived during the end of the Middle Permian in what is now European Russia.
+Sauroctonus ("lizard killer") is an extinct genus of gorgonopsian therapsids who lived during the end of the Late Permian in what is now European Russia.
 The first fossils, discovered in Tatarstan, were initially believed to belong to a new species of the South African genus Arctognathus (named A. progressus in 1938).
 The taxon was designated as such until 1940, when it was assigned to the genus Inostrancevia by Ivan Yefremov, before being definitively classified in a separate genus erected by Alexey Bystrow (in 1955).
 The most complete, known fossils of S. progressus include cranial and postcranial elements, currently all recorded from Tatarstan.
 These elements show that the animal was a mid-sized gorgonopsian.

 Nearly complete remains listed from Tanzania have been attributed to a second species, S. parringtoni, which would make this genus the only known gorgonopsian to have lived in both Africa and Russia.
 However, it has been proven that this assimilation is mistaken, as it is mainly based on superficial resemblances, leaving the latter awaiting a more in-depth study to determine its relationships with other representatives of the group.
 Moreover, studies published post-2018 prove that S. progressus belongs to a grouping of Russian gorgonopsians, placed alongside the genera Suchogorgon, Pravoslavlevia and Inostrancevia, due to some shared cranial characteristics.

 Research history

 S. progressus

 In 1938, the Soviet paleontologist Alexandra Paulinovna Hartmann-Weinberg described some fossil remains of gorgonopsians having been discovered in Tatarstan, in the present-day Russia.
-One of the fossils described in his paper is an incomplete but well-preserved skull, cataloged PIN 156/5.
+One of the fossils described in her paper is an incomplete but well-preserved skull, cataloged PIN 156/5.
 Hartmann-Weinberg considers this specimen to belong to a new species of the South African genus Arctognathus, designating it as Arctognathus progressus.
-The specific epithet progressus is incorrectly named due to its supposed morphological closeness to cynodonts, which have a large number of progressive and more mammal-like features than other gorgonopsians.
-It quickly became apparent that the species is no more related to these same cynodonts than the other gorgonopsians, and in 1940, only two years after the publication of his article, one of Hartmann-Weinberg's employees, the reputed Ivan Yefremov reclassified the taxon as a new species of the Russian genus Inostrancevia, renaming it as Inostrancevia progressus.
+The specific epithet progressus is incorrectly named due to its supposed morphological closeness to cynodonts, sharing with them a larger number of progressive and more mammal-like features than other gorgonopsians.
+It quickly became apparent that the species is no more related to the cynodonts than other gorgonopsians, and in 1940, only two years after the publication of her article, one of Hartmann-Weinberg's employees, the reputed Ivan Yefremov reclassified the taxon as a new species of the Russian genus Inostrancevia, renaming it as Inostrancevia progressus.
 In 1955, after the analysis of the material, Alexey Bystrow proposed a separate genus for the species, which he named Sauroctonus, and designates the specimen PIN 156/5 as the lectotype of the taxon a proposal that will be quickly recognized later.
 The genus name Sauroctonus comes from the Ancient Greek σαῦρος (saûros, "lizard") and κτόνος / (któnos, "murderer" or "killer"), to literally give "lizard killer", in reference to its carnivorous diet.
 All known specimens are from the type locality where the first known skull was discovered.
 Among these fossils remains figures PIN 156/6, a specimen containing a crushed skull, some anterior part of the postcranial skeleton and numerous isolated bones.